archidoge0/cosmos-sdk/README.md

 This repo intends on preserving the minimal possible diff with [cosmos/cosmos-sdk](https://github.com/cosmos/cosmos-sdk) to make fetching upstream changes easy.
 If the proposed contribution is
 - specific to Nubit: consider if [nubit-validator](https://github.com/RiemaLabs/nubit-validator) is a better target
 - not specific to Nubit: consider making the contribution upstream in [cosmos/cosmos-sdk](https://github.com/cosmos/cosmos-sdk)

+# Audit Reports
+The following audit reports are available for Cosmos-SDK and the Nubit DA network:
+- [Nubit NativeToken Audit (2024)](./docs/audit/Nubit-NativeToken_Audit_2024.pdf) - An audit report specifically covering the adaptations made to the Cosmos-SDK for Nubit’s native token functionalities.
+- [Nubit DA General Audit (2024)](./docs/audit/Nubit_DA_Fuzzland_Audit_2024.pdf) - A general audit by Fuzzland, addressing security and operational consistency across the Nubit DA network repositories.